Abigail Ratchford Gets Naked In A Bathtub Full Of Rose Petals

-After Instagram took down one of Abigail Ratchford‘s latest photos — a topless shot of her and a fellow model holding Abigail’s chest — the 27-year-old model uploaded a new one: a photo of herself curled up in a tub floating with dark red rose petals.
+After Instagram took down one of Abigail Ratchford‘s latest photos — a topless shot of her and a fellow model holding Abigail’s chest — the 27-year-old model uploaded a new one: a photo of herself curled up in a tub filled with dark red rose petals.

-In the Instagram image, Abigail laid naked on her side in the water, flaunting all of her bare, sun-kissed curves, surrounded by soft rose petals.
-She carefully positioned both her leg and her arm to make the image safe for work.
+In the Instagram image, which has since been removed, Abigail lie naked on her side in the water, flaunting all of her bare, sun-kissed curves, surrounded by soft rose petals.
+She carefully positioned both her leg and her arm to censor her private parts and make the image safe conform to the platform’s rules.

-She wore a face full of makeup, her dark brows arched and framing her face.
+She wore a face full of makeup, with her dark brows arched and framing her face.
 She rocked burnt orange eyeshadow that fell just below her brow bone.
 She wore a swoop of black eyeliner across her lids.
 Her lashes were thick and fanned out gorgeously, making her olive green eyes pop.
 Her plump pout was painted with a dusty rose gloss, which accentuated her pearly white teeth.
 Her nails were painted nude with red-tipped polish.

 Abigail’s 9 million Instagram followers loved the stunning picture, which racked up close to 60,000 likes and more than 800 comments in three hours.
 While some fans expressed their lust via flame emoji, others couldn’t help but comment on the photo with words of admiration.